-Especially during self-isolation, when we are spending all our time at home, we should strive to make our homes blessed places where angels gather, the Name of Allah is remembered and the Sunnah is lived.
+Especially during lockdowns, when we are spending all our time at home, we should strive to make our homes blessed places where angels gather, the Name of Allah is remembered and the Sunnah is lived.

 Three: You will be among the righteous people

 In his Last Sermon given on Hajj, the Prophet Muhammad (saw) taught us that all human beings are completely equal in status 'except in piety and good deeds'.

 Our status in the eyes of Allah is dependent upon our righteous actions - and one of the ways we can achieve righteousness is by giving to orphans:

 In this ayah, immediately after stating the basic beliefs required of all Muslims, Allah says spending wealth for His sake is a righteous quality!
 He (swt) specifically mentions orphans as people deserving of our wealth.

 Thus, sponsoring an orphan is a righteous deed which has been given a truly high status by Allah.